-In the realm of technology, the colonial drive to know, and the demand that one have access to all shapes and forms of knowledge, is repackaged as open source.
+In the realm of technology, the colonial drive to know, and the demand to have access to any and all forms of knowledge with the touch of a button, is repackaged as “open access”.
 The idea that “information wants to be free” is dependent on colonial structures of knowing that privilege the dissemination of knowledge over the rights, interests, and well-being of the people it is drawn from.
-Indeed, according to Christian, this idea,
+According to Christen this idea,

 seems to erase the cultural logics of many groups who view improper reuse and redistribution of their materials as possibly damaging to their cultural practices or traditional knowledge systems.
 In many Indigenous communities, cultural knowledge is conferred and transferred based on systems of obligation and reciprocity that, while they need not be romanticized as somehow more natural than their non-Indigenous counterparts, should nonetheless be respected and merged into a pluralistic understanding of information’s circulation routes.

-Sure, you might be saying, but if we are expropriating data from Indigenous peoples and literature, the benefits outweigh the costs, right?
-I mean, we are advancing human knowledge here!
-Setting aside the rather racist notion that the Greeks were the only ones to ever define knowledge and its diffusion, the nonconsensual circulation of Indigenous data has serious effects on peoples and communities, which should give any good humanist pause.
-Deidre Brown and George Nicholas provide a pointed critique of the costs of “open source” ideology for Indigenous peoples.
+Sure, you might be saying, but if we are expropriating data from Indigenous literature, and, by proxy, Indigenous communities, the benefits must surely outweigh the costs, right?
+I mean, we are advancing the totality of human knowledge here!
+Setting aside the rather racist notion that the Greeks were the only ones to ever define knowledge and its subsequent dissemination, the nonconsensual circulation of Indigenous data has serious effects on peoples and communities, which should give any good humanist pause.
+Deidre Brown and George Nicholas provide a pointed critique of the costs of “open access” ideology and the way it impacts Indigenous peoples.
 According to their research those costs,

 may include loss of access to ancestral knowledge, loss of control over proper care of heritage, diminished respect for the sacred, commercialization of cultural distinctiveness, uses of special or sacred symbols that may be dangerous to the uninitiated, replacement of original tribally produced work with reproductions, threats to authenticity and loss of livelihood, among other things.